retooth2/xenharmlib/doc/quickstart.rst

     ('m', 3)

-Note intervals also implement the :func:`abs` function, so downwards intervals can be transformed into their upwards counterpart:
+Note intervals also implement the :func:`abs` function, so descending intervals can be transformed into their ascending counterpart:

 .. testcode::